serraict/wetering-production-control/work/doing.md

      - ✓ Basic table structure with Dutch labels
      - ✓ Initial data loading
      - ✓ Search functionality
+     - Add table request handler for pagination and sorting
-     - Fix pagination controls
+     - Test pagination controls (next/previous, page size)
-     - Fix sorting functionality
+     - Test sorting on all sortable columns
-     - Add all model fields to table (dates, densities, etc.)
+     - Add all model fields to table with appropriate Dutch labels
      - Add menu item for spacing page
 1. Integrate into command line application
    - List records with an error